peelframework/peel/docs/_manual/experiments-definitions.md

 ### Systems

 We start with the definition of the systems.
-In the XML-based syntax, we can include the [peel-extensions.xml](https://github.com/stratosphere/peel/blob/master/peel-extensions/src/main/resources/peel-extensions.xml) and just override the `flink-0.9.0` and `spark-1.3.1` beans so they depend on `hdfs-2.7.1`.
+For our setup, we want to override the `flink-0.9.0` and `spark-1.3.1` beans so they depend on `hdfs-2.7.1` and reuse `hdfs-2.7.1` unmodified.
-However, due [a limitation in Spring's DI container](https://jira.spring.io/browse/SPR-7028), annotation-based bean definitions cannot override XML-based ones with the same name.
-Because of that, in the Scala-based syntax we need to omit the inclusion of [peel-extensions.xml](https://github.com/stratosphere/peel/blob/master/peel-extensions/src/main/resources/peel-extensions.xml) and define all three systems manually.

 <ul class="tabs" data-tab>
   <li class="tab-title active"><a href="#ex01-xml">XML</a></li>